 In addition to the maps and illustrations noted in the foregoing paragraphs the "Nar. and Crit.
 Hist. of Am." (vol. v) gives the following: Pepperrell arms (see also "Mag. of Am.
 Hist.," Nov., 1878), Autographs of Auchmuty.
-Boscawen, Pepperrell, Rous, Tyng, Vaughan and Warren, portraits of Boscawen and Wolfe, Entinck ("Hist. of the Late War," vols. ii, iii, iv) has portraits of Pitt, Amherst, Boscawen and Wolfe.
+Boscawen, Pepperrell, Rous, Tyng, Vaughan and Warren, portraits of Boscawen and Wolfe.
+Entinck ("Hist. of the Late War," vols. ii, iii, iv) has portraits of Pitt, Amherst, Boscawen and Wolfe.
 Wright's "Life of Wolfe" has for frontispiece a photographic portrait of the general, from an original picture in the possession of Admiral Warde, K.H., who inherited it from his granduncle, General Warde, Wolfe's dearest friend.
 It was painted by an artist, unknown to fame, soon after Wolfe entered the army, and shows a boyish full face, not remarkable for expression.
-Wright knew of only two undoubted portraits of the hero of Quebec: the one just mentioned, and the other painted by Highmore, now in the National portrait gallery.
-We d'agent paneting of Wolfe and he is a less that ing a map of the battle of Blenheim was made in 1770, but it a partly magnary in some registrate.
-With the total of the Windst, 603.
-Know's "Journal" has an engraved portrait reproduced in "Nar. and Crit.
-Hast of Am.," v. oth.
-Hart, "Fall of New France," has portraite of Boscawen.
-Wolfe and Amber that of the formula of the ection.
-Parkman, in 'Montealm and Wolfe," reproduced the Wardo portrait.
-Warburton, in "Conquest of the da," has a frontispiece representing him standing with his right arm extended and extractionally profite a very common picture in works relating to his times.
+Wright knew of only two undoubted portraits of the hero of Quebec : the one just mentioned, and the other painted by Highmore, now in the National portrait gallery.
+West's great painting of Wolfe as a boy studying a map of the battle of Blenheim was made in 1775, but it is partly imaginary in some respects.
+See Wright, 604, 605.
+Knox's "Journal" has an engraved portrait reproduced in "Nar. and Crit.
+Hist. of Am.," v.
+541. Hart, "Fall of New France," has portraits of Boscawen, Wolfe and Amherst.
+See infra, last paragraph of this section.
+Parkman, in "Montealm and Wolfe," reproduced the Warde portrait.
+Warburton, in "Conquest of Canada," has a frontispiece representing him standing with his right arm extended and giving only his profile-a very common picture in works relating to his times.
 It is described as "from a scarce contemporary print."
-There is an inforier portrait of Wolfe in the Parliamentary library, in profile, engraved from Mr. Isaac Gor et's model by J. Miller.
-I know of no portraits in Canada of Duchambon, Drucour, or Vanquelam, or other per on whose names are mentioned in connection with Louisbourg.
+There is an inferior portrait of Wolfe in the Parliamentary library, in profile, engraved from Mr. Isaac Gorset's model by J. Miller.
+I know of no portraits in Canada of Duchambon, Drucour, or Vanquelain, or other persons whose names are mentioned in connection with Lonisbourg.